-- Behaviour of iterate (with M=0) should be linear with N. Test it with time ./iterate N O for several values of N. - However, we find dramatic non-linear behaviour around 32-33k iterations on lab machines: Twice as slow as it should be, CPU %age falls, starts doing I/O. - What on earth is happening? - Try monitoring with top, sorting by %age of memory used (either within top via the 'f' command, or via a shell alias: alias memtop 'top -o %MEM'). - Run iterate with a time delay: time ./iterate 33000 10 and watch top! iterate's memory use grows and grows, eventually hits 85% of physical memory.
-At this point the system starts swapping (%wait goes busy), load average goes high, and the machine goes very slow! - Hypothesis: the hash table module is leaking some memory!
+- Behaviour of iterate (with M=0) should be linear with N. Test it with time ./iterate N O for several values of N. - However, we find some strange behaviour around 30k iterations on a 16GB lab machine (eg point07): Goes slower than it should, CPU %age falls, the process starts doing I/O and page faults. - What on earth is happening? - Try monitoring with top, sorting by %age of memory used (either within top via the 'f' command, or via a shell alias: alias memtop='top -o %MEM'). - Run iterate with a time delay: time ./iterate 36000 10 and watch top! iterate's memory use grows and grows, eventually hits 95% of physical memory.
+At this point the system starts swapping (%wait goes busy), and the load average increases. - Hypothesis: the hash table module is leaking some memory!
 This is a job for valgrind!